Museum of Literature Ireland: History

-The idea of a literary centre at Newman House began with a discussion between Eamonn Ceannt, Bursar / Vice-President for Finance and Regulation of University College Dublin, and a representative of the National Library of Ireland, at Bewley's Café.
-The library no longer had a major display of its James Joyce materials, and the museum was originally conceived as an exposition of the work of Joyce, to be called Ulysses House.
-Joyce himself had studied at both Newman House and the National Library.
-The charitable foundation of Martin Naughton and his wife funded an initial study, and after discussion with Failte Ireland, which offered to join funding to the tune of 2.5 million euro, the concept was expanded to take in Irish literature in general.
-The Naughtons added further significant funding, amounting to nearly half the total, and UCD raised 2.5 million euro of additional funds.
-In formulating a name for the expanded project, a Joycean link was deemed important, so a name was devised, the acronym of which would relate to his work - hence MoLI (pronounced "Molly") in homage to Molly Bloom.
+The idea of a literary centre at Newman House began with a discussion between Eamonn Ceannt, Bursar / Vice-President for Capital Development of University College Dublin, and a representative of the National Library of Ireland, at Bewley's Café.
+Originally, it was planned as a new cultural institution focusing on James Joyce.
+The charitable foundation of Martin Naughton and his wife funded an initial study, and after discussion with Failte Ireland, which offered to provide funding to the tune of 2.5 million euro, the concept was expanded to take in Irish literature in general.
+In formulating a name for the expanded project, a Joycean link was deemed important, so a name was devised, the acronym of which would relate to his work – hence MoLI (pronounced "Molly") in homage to Molly Bloom.

-The academic lead was UCD's Professor of Anglo-Irish Literature, Margaret Kelleher.
 The museum architectural project began in 2012, and design was worked on from 2014, based on a conversion of the Newman House complex, the original home of University College Dublin, on St Stephen's Green.
-The design was developed by Ralph Appelbaum Associates, and the architectural work is by Scott Tallon Walker.
+The exhibition design was developed by Ralph Appelbaum Associates, with the architectural design by Scott Tallon Walker.
 Emphasis was placed on auditory material and potential for visitor interaction.

-The construction project budget was just over 6 million euro, for a floor area of 3600 sqm, of which about 500 sqm was new building, including a mezzanine addition.
+The construction project budget was just over 10 million euro, for a floor area of 3600 sqm, of which about 500 sqm was new building, including a mezzanine addition.
 A major part of the work was the development of a museum-grade central stairway, a lift and modern fire escape provisions.
-The overall project cost over 11 million euro.

 The museum's first director is Simon O'Connor, who previously worked as part of the founding team of The Little Museum of Dublin.

-Originally planned to open in the spring of 2019, MoLI was launched with an evening opening on Culture Night, 20 September 2019, attended by the Director of the National Library and the President of UCD, with general opening from the following day, 10:30 am to 6 pm daily, with late opening on Thursdays.
+Originally planned to open in the spring of 2019, MoLI was launched with an evening opening on Culture Night, 20 September 2019, with general opening from the following day.
 Admission is paid.